Thursday, October 1, 2009

 Left wing blog Netroots says he is tough on crime

-Got the full scoop on him.
+The only judge the Commission on Judicial Review recommended not retaining in 2008.
+We got the full scoop on it.
 The Judicial Performance Review Commission gave him a poor rating because he received poor reviews from criminal defense attorneys.
 As an academic expert on trials, he doesn't put up with sloppily prepared attorneys.
 He takes time to educate them on procedure, which can back up his calendar.
 Considered possibly the smartest judge on the bench.
 Ends up ruling tough on crime and conservatively because he rules in favor of the best presented case, not emotional arguments or hastily made decisions not made on the full facts.

 Rating: 9